sh7CBAC/Heimdall/README.md

 ## ✨ What Makes Heimdall Different?

-Heimdall is an enhanced Xray management panel built on top of the excellent 3X-UI / Sanaei foundation, with additional tools for operators who need more control over subscriptions, clients, routing, and infrastructure visibility.

-The project keeps the familiar 3X-UI workflow, while extending it with practical features designed for real-world deployments, cleaner management, and more flexible service operation.
+Heimdall is designed for operators who need more control, cleaner subscription delivery, and a more practical workflow for real-world Xray deployments.

+It keeps the familiar panel experience, while adding operational tools for multi-profile subscriptions, per-client controls, infrastructure visibility, smarter routing, and easier service management.

+The goal is to make daily operation cleaner, more flexible, and more reliable without making the panel unnecessarily complicated.

 ---